-Universal Orlando, Hollywood Parks Extends Closure Amid Ongoing Coronavirus Concerns
+Universal Orlando, Hollywood Parks Extends Closure to May Amid Ongoing Coronavirus Concerns (Video)

 “The health and safety of our team members and guests is always our top priority...”

-Both Universal Orlando Resort and Universal Studios Hollywood have extended the dates they will be closed as coronavirus continues to spread throughout the United States.
+Universal Orlando Resort and Universal Studios Hollywood have extended the dates they will be closed again as coronavirus continues to spread throughout the United States.

-"Out of an abundance of caution and to assist with our nation’s preventive efforts, Universal Orlando Resort will temporarily close its theme parks," the park confirmed to Travel + Leisure of their initial closure.
+"Out of an abundance of caution and to assist with our nation’s preventive efforts, Universal Orlando Resort will temporarily close its theme parks," the park confirmed to Travel + Leisure of their initial closure in March.
 "The health and safety of our team members and guests is always our top priority."

 Universal's closing follows the announcement that Disney has also closed its parks.

 These closures are part of a growing list of popular tourist attractions and cultural institutions that have shut their doors in recent days.
-In New York, for example, Gov. Andrew Cuomo ordered Broadway theaters to close while several museums, including The Metropolitan Museum of Art, the Guggenheim, and The Museum of Modern Art, have all closed.
+In New York, for example, Broadway theaters are now closed til June while several museums, including The Metropolitan Museum of Art, the Guggenheim, and The Museum of Modern Art, have all closed.

 And in Washington D.C., all Smithsonian museums have temporarily closed down, including the National Zoo.

 Click here for the most recent updates on coronavirus from Travel + Leisure.